Adam Joseph Robair

 After graduating I had nothing lined up as far as a job in my field.
 I had no resume, no folio site and no cover letter.
 I frantically gathered up all my work from school, threw it on a website and designed a resume for myself.
 After completing these I started applying for design jobs in my area in droves on Indeed, Monster and Craigslist.

 I landed a job at a local vinyl wrap company Inked Vinyl as their full time graphic designer in January of 2017.
 It's a small business whose owners both come from healthcare.
 They are self taught designers but desperately needed help with the workload.
 I was immediately handed a stack of client folders and projects to work on.
 It was a bit of a trial by fire in a way.
 I had to learned my way around the print software and the do's and don't of designing vehicle wraps very quickly.
 Over the years working there I have picked up a knack for being efficient, organized and completing my projects in a timely fashion.
 I learned how to communicate with clients in a professional manner as I worked on their designs.
 Coming up with ideas and taking feedback to achieve exactly what they were looking for.

-Its 2019 and after two and a half years at Inked Vinyl my time is well passed due to move out of the realm of being a designer at a small wrap company as well as the town of Naples itself.
-I am looking to broaden my experience and move to the west coast where I hope I can bring my skill set, work ethic, sense of humor and cheerful personality to another company and become a valuable asset there as well.
+Its 2020 and after 3 years at Inked Vinyl my time is well passed due to move out of the realm of being a designer at a small wrap company.
+I am looking to broaden my experience in a more professional environment where I can build my career